TypeStrong/ts-loader/CONTRIBUTING.md

 #### Watch Specific Tests

-The test harness additionally supports watch mode since that is such an integral part of webpack.
-The initial state is as described above.
-After the initial state is compiled, a series of "patches" can be applied and tested.
-The patches use the convention of `/patchN` starting with 0.
+The test harness additionally supports tests which exercise watch mode, since that is such an integral part of webpack.
+Watch mode tests are just the as standard comparison tests.
+However, after the initial compilation and comparison, a series of "patches" are applied and tested.

+The patches live in folders following the naming convention of `/patchN` starting with 0.
+After the initial compilation and comparison, the patches are iterated through and the files in place are replaced with any modified files in the `/patchN` directory.
+After each patch application the compilation / comparison is performed once more.

 For example:

 Initial state:
 - test/someFeature/app.ts
 - test/someFeature/expectedOutput/bundle.js
 - test/someFeature/expectedOutput/output.txt

-Patch 0
+patch0 is applied:
 - test/someFeature/patch0/app.ts - *modified file*
 - test/someFeature/expectedOutput/patch0/bundle.js - *bundle after applying patch*
 - test/someFeature/expectedOutput/patch0/output.txt - *output after applying patch*